-Coordination with Oregon Tribes
+Coordination with Tribes in Oregon

 HECC leaders participate in quarterly Government-to-Government Tribal Education Cluster meetings, and collaborate with the Governor’s Office and education agencies to accomplish the state’s educational goals.
-The tribal education cluster focuses on identifying potential areas of partnership, leadership, relationship connection and resources to assist both the tribes and the state.
+The tribal education cluster focuses on identifying potential areas of partnership, leadership, relationship connection and resources to assist both the Tribes and the state.

 Background on Government-to-Government Relations

 Oregon was the first state in the nation to pass a state-tribal Government-to-Government relations law, emphasizing the critical importance of establishing and maintaining a variety of methods to understand each other’s government structures, policies, programs, initiatives, traditions and history.
 This informs decision-makers in both state and tribal governments as well provides opportunities for their respective programs, departments and staff to exchange relevant information and work together on shared interests.

 Updates to the Government-to-Government Education Cluster and the Legislative Commission on Indian Services

 2023 HECC Updates

 2022 HECC Updates2021 HECC Updates

 2017 HECC Updates: